AdguardTeam/KnowledgeBase/docs/miscellaneous/contribute/updating-knowledge-base.md

 ## Translating articles {#translate-adguard}

 Translation of the existing articles of the Knowledge base is carried out on [the Crowdin platform](https://crowdin.com/profile/adguard).
-All the details about translations and working with Crowdin can be found [in the dedicated article](../translate/guidelines) of the AdGuard Ad Blocker Knowledge base.
+All the details about translations and working with Crowdin can be found [in the dedicated article](../translate/guidelines) of the AdGuard Ad Blocker Knowledge Base.

 When working on AdGuard Knowledge base articles, you may meet strings containing plural forms that you should translate with extra attention.
 [In a separate article](../translate/plural-forms), we described in detail the difficulties that can arise when translating strings with plural forms and gave extensive instructions on how to work with them on the Crowdin platform.